-Dual enrollment" means the enrollment of a qualified high school student in a postsecondary course through which credit may be earned simultaneously toward the completion of high school and the completion of a certificate, associate degree, or baccalaureate degree offered at a public institution of higher education "Dual enrollment" does not include the enrollment of a qualified high school student in any postsecondary course for which credit toward high school completion is unavailable.
+"Dual enrollment" means the enrollment of a qualified high school student in a postsecondary course that is creditable toward high school completion and a career certificate or an associate or baccalaureate degree at a public institution of higher education.
+"Dual enrollment" does not include the enrollment of a qualified high school student in a postsecondary course that is not creditable toward high school completion.